How to Select the Right Tool Steel for Mold Cavities

-There are pros and cons to each and every option, so it’s important to know all the angles to understand the long-term cost vs. just the up-front tooling costs.
-If you need steel that is wear-resistant, you are looking at hardened tool steel.
+There are pros and cons to each option, so it’s important to know all the angles to understand the long-term cost versus just the up-front tooling costs.
+If you need wear-resistant steel, you are looking at hardened tool steel.
 This will increase your tooling costs upfront but will reduce your maintenance costs in the long term.
 But here’s the twist: Hardened steels are less thermally conductive, which can impact cooling time if you don’t put extra focus on the tool design for cooling.
 If you go with standard tool steel that will not be hardened, your cost will be lower upfront but your long-term maintenance cost will be greater.

 You can also apply a coating or surface treatment to reduce wear, which will still be cheaper than hardened steel but will put you at risk if the tool is damaged.
 Repairing coatings and surface hardening takes lots of time and money, especially for a part with visual requirements.
 But the thermal conductivity will be 10-15% greater than with hardened tool steel.
 Then there are options in aluminum and alloys with a much greater thermal conductivity that can have a big payback in cycle time.
 Again—pros and cons for each option.

 WHAT ARE YOU MOLDING?